carmelosammarco/FTPsubsetMO/README.md

 The tool is in development so it can be possible find bugs, errors and imprecisions.
 Please to report them if you find one.

-Also the Database is still not fully populated (still Missing NRT datasets).
+In the Database just the MY datasets are avaiable (still missing NRT datasets).

 For more detailed information about the MULTI YEAR datasets please to look the [MY_datasets](FTPsubsetMO/Database/datasets_MY.pdf) file.

 ## Introduction: